feedhenry/turbo/README.md

 To install globally:

-    $ npm install -g turbo
+    $ npm install -g turbo-test-runner

-Or add as to your "devDependencies" in package.json, and use locally:
+Or add to your "devDependencies" in package.json, and use locally:

     $ ./node_modules/.bin/turbo